voorhoede/email-template-guide/README.md

 ##Deliverables

 1. [x] Fork Email-guide from Front-end-guide and cleanup repo.
-1. [x] configurate gulp inline-css
+1. [x] Configurate gulp inline-css
 1. [x] Configurate gulp litmus
 1. [ ] Setup demo email
 1. [ ] Nice to have: Poll litmus results and add to a results page.